anquanscan/sec-tools/README.md

 [secprac-client](https://github.com/tteeoo/secprac-client): 👨‍💻 A platform to create cyber security practice games for Linux, similar to the CyberPatriot competition—This is the vulnerability-checking client.
 [Gorsair](https://github.com/Ullaakut/Gorsair): Gorsair hacks its way into remote docker containers that expose their APIs
 [Bugs-feed](https://github.com/PwnedShell/Bugs-feed): Bug's feed is a local hosted portal where you can search for the latest news, videos, CVEs, vulnerabilities...
 [lock-laravel](https://github.com/BeatSwitch/lock-laravel): This package is a Laravel 5 driver for Lock
+[cookiestorage](https://github.com/OlegKunitsyn/cookiestorage): Auth Cookie Storage for Zend Framework 1.x